What is High Blood Pressure

 A study in 2019 found that reducing sodium can be beneficial for a person’s health.
 People with hypertension can get benefits by reducing salt in their diet.
 Reduction of sodium in the diet decreases high blood pressure and improves cardiovascular health, thus reducing the risks of stroke and heart diseases.
 (22)

 Huge numbers of 133 studies on 12197 peoples found that reducing sodium in the diet help to improve health and reduce blood pressure in high blood pressure patients, especially in older people.
 (23)

 Many blood pressure patients have a sensitivity to sodium.

 Tips to reduce sodium intake

-- Always choose low salt food products and for that read the labels of the food and avoid it if it has a high sodium rate.
+- Always choose low salt food products and read the labels of the food and avoid it if it has a high sodium rate.

 - Don’t add salt to food during preparation.
-In many foods, you can add salt later after preparing so add then but useless don’t look for taste look for health and benefits.
+In many foods, you can add salt later after preparing, so add then, but don’t look for taste look for health and benefits.